 3. AI in Investment Management

 One of the most revolutionary developments that AI brought into FinTech is probably algorithmic trading.
-AI algorithms can analyze huge datasets, track real-time movements of the market, and operate trades faster than human traders.
+AI algorithms and financial data analytics can analyze huge datasets, track real-time movements of the market, and operate trades faster than human traders.
 These systems are programmed to act based on data-driven decisions with higher precision and lower human biases to increase efficiency in trading.

 Hedge funds and investment firms have come closer to AI to better handle their management of portfolio strategies.
 AI identifies new or hidden opportunities that human analysts would otherwise not think of; hence, they gain a sense of better returns on their investments.
 Companies like BlackRock and Renaissance Technologies apply AI-based quant models to drive their trading strategies to the maximum extent while optimizing portfolios.